EmmaJane22/explorer-scouts/README.md

 #### Landing Page
 #### Meetings Page
 #### Contact Us Page
+The form was set to method GET after viewing a post on Slack regarding form methods: https://code-institute-room.slack.com/archives/C7J2ZAVHB/p1653483581074199

+In order to do this, I created a copy of the index.html page but changed the content to have an acknowledgement of the form submision rather than going to the Code Institute page.

 # Technologies Used

+ ___

 # Testing

 The St John's Explorer Scouts website has been tested using the following methods: